-2.05 Behavioral Health Subcontractor, Downstream Entity, and Behavioral Health Network Provider Oversight
+2.042.05 Behavioral Health Subcontractor, Downstream Entity, and Behavioral Health Network Provider Oversight

 To ensure high-quality, equitable care is provided to Enrollees, Contractor shall be accountable for its behavioral health Subcontractors, Downstream Entities', and behavioral health network providers' delegated functions related to compliance with applicable provisions in Article 2 of Attachment 1.
-Contractor must hold behavioral health Subcontractors, Downstream Entities, and behavioral health network providers accountable for meeting the health equity, quality, access, and delivery system reform requirements within Article 2 of Attachment 1.
+Contractor must hold behavioral health Subcontractors, Downstream Entities, and behavioral health network providers its delegated entities accountable for meeting the health equity, quality, access, and delivery system reform requirements within Article 2 of Attachment 1.
 Contractor must demonstrate compliance with the requirements specified in Article 2.05 by December 31, 2025.
-However, if Contractor is first contracted with Covered California in Plan Year 2025 and is unable to demonstrate compliance by December 31, 2025, Contractor and Covered California will mutually agree upon a reasonable alternative deadline to come into compliance with Article 2.05.
+However, if Contractor is first contracted with Covered California in Plan

+Year 2025 and is unable to demonstrate compliance by December 31, 2025, Contractor and Covered California will mutually agree upon a reasonable alternative deadline to come into compliance with Article 2.05 For the purposes of this Section, "delegated entities" are Contractor's behavioral health Subcontractors, Downstream Entities, and behavioral health network providers.